gradle/actions/docs/dependency-submission.md

 > These dependencies would be assigned to different scopes (eg development, runtime, testing) and the GitHub UI would make it easy to opt-in to security alerts for different dependency scopes.
 > However, this functionality does not yet exist.

-### Excluding certain Gradle projects from the dependency graph
+### Selecting Gradle projects that will contribute to the dependency graph

-If you do not want the dependency graph to include dependencies from every project in your build, you can easily exclude certain projects from the dependency extraction process.
+If you do not want the dependency graph to include dependencies from every project in your build, you can easily exclude or include certain projects from the dependency extraction process.

-To restrict which Gradle subprojects contribute to the report, specify which projects to exclude via a regular expression.
+To restrict which Gradle subprojects contribute to the report, specify which projects to exclude or include via a regular expression.
-You can provide this value via the `DEPENDENCY_GRAPH_EXCLUDE_PROJECTS` environment variable or system property.
+You can use the `dependency-graph-exclude-projects` and `dependency-graph-include-projects` input parameters for this purpose.

 Note that excluding a project in this way only removes dependencies that are _resolved_ as part of that project, and may not necessarily remove all dependencies _declared_ in that project.
 If another project depends on the excluded project then it may transitively resolve dependencies declared in the excluded project: these dependencies will still be included in the generated dependency graph.

-### Excluding certain Gradle configurations from the dependency graph
+### Selecting Gradle configurations that will contribute to the dependency graph

-Similarly to Gradle projects, it is possible to exclude a set of configuration instances from dependency graph generation, so that dependencies resolved by those configurations are not included.
+Similarly to Gradle projects, it is possible to exclude or include a set of dependency configurations from dependency graph generation, so that only dependencies resolved by the included configurations are reported.

-To restrict which Gradle configurations contribute to the report, specify which configurations to exclude via a regular expression.
+To restrict which Gradle configurations contribute to the report, specify which configurations to exclude or include via a regular expression.
-You can provide this value via the `DEPENDENCY_GRAPH_EXCLUDE_CONFIGURATIONS` environment variable or system property.
+You can use the `dependency-graph-exclude-configurations` and `dependency-graph-include-configurations` input parameters for this purpose.

 Note that configuration exclusion applies to the configuration in which the dependency is _resolved_ which is not necessarily the configuration where the dependency is _declared_.
 For example if you decare a dependency as `implementation` in